linnal/linnal.github.io/_posts/2017/2017-03-22-android-flavors.markdown

 for production.
 </p>
 <!--more-->
 This is where productFlavors come in.
+You can have different Hosts, Icons or Package Names deppending on different versions of the same app.
 Open your **app/build.gradle** file and insert the following:

 ~~~ java